0xFableOrg/0xFable/docs/flow.md

 Let's assume two players, A and B, where A is the game creator.

-Note that the contracts allow for a third party to be the game creator, but the frontend assumes that the game creator will one of the two players.
+Note that the contracts allow for a third party to be the game creator, but the frontend assumes that the game creator will be one of the two players.

 ## Table of Contents